gtaha23/MasterOS-Rust/README.md

 The dependencies are showed in Cargo.toml, you can add them with the command "cargo add crate-name@version"

 # Updates
+- Testing added
-- VGA Text Mode is added
+- Integrated Tests added
-- Macros for printing added
+- Fixes for vga_buffer.rs and main.rs added

 ## Developers
 This project is being developed by me, but any contributer is welcome!